loopstick/ResourcesForClasses/README.md

 	4. Add a short description of why you are deleting this file
 	5. Finally, save your changes by pressing the green _Commit changes_ button at the bottom of the page

+4. How to rename a folder or file
+	1. not possible
+	2. delete the file
+	4. upload file with the correct name
+	   - remember to download the file you want top rename - if you don't have it already!

 4. How to upload a code file so that Github formats it as code